RyanMcG/vim-swapnumbers/README.md

 # vim-swapnumbers

-Swap the numbers on your keyboard with symbols in insert mode!
+Swap the numbers on your keyboard with symbols in insert, command and select mode!

 Programming languages require typing symbols far more often than numbers so we might as well save ourselves from having to hold down that shift key all the